rmathisen-aws/Create_a_VPC_with_Public_and_Private_Subnets/README.md

 **4) Create Route Tables and Associate the Subnets.** <br/>
 VPC → Virtual Private Cloud → Route Tables \
 Notice there is a Route Table here.
-This is the Main Route Table! \
+This is the Main (default) Route Table! \
 Feel free to rename (MainRouteTable)
 \
 \